Nonlinear dynamics and stability analysis of locally-active Mott memristors using a physics-based compact model: One-dimensional locally-active Mott memristor

 Table~\ref{table2} lists values of model coefficients $A$, $B$, $C$, $D$, and $E$ for three arbitrarily-chosen VO$_2$ device sizes --- the radius $r_\text{ch}$ and length $L_\text{ch}$ of the conduction channel.
 Coefficients $B$ and $E$ are dimensionless and device size-independent.
-Without loss of generality, these three device sizes are used throughput this paper to illustrate the scaling trend of a calculated quantity as the device size varies.
-If not mentioned explicitly, the model VO$_2$ device has a size of $r_\text{ch}=36$~nm and $L_\text{ch}=50$~nm by default.
+Without loss of generality, these three device sizes are used throughout this manuscript to illustrate the scaling trend of a calculated quantity as the device size varies.
+If not mentioned explicitly, hereafter the modeled VO$_2$ device is the medium-sized one in table~\ref{table2} with $r_\text{ch}=36$~nm and $L_\text{ch}=50$~nm, and is referred to as the \textit{midsize} VO$_2$ Mott memristor or midsize VO$_2$ device.

 A more general approach for physical modeling of an electro-thermal memristor treats the internal temperature as the sole state variable~\cite{Brown22a}.
 The kinetic function is derived from Newton’s law of cooling, which connects between the net heating power and a time-varying device internal temperature through a temperature-dependent thermal capacitance.
 There is clearly a benefit of adopting a universal state variable and a generalized formula of the kinetic function, albeit the temperature dependence of thermal capacitance is unknown and requires a model fitting with experimental characterizations, such as the temperature dependence of self-excited oscillation frequency in a memristor-based relaxation oscillator~\cite{Brown22b}.
-It is curious if both approaches can reach the same qualitative predictions about the system dynamics, despite the differences in the model assumptions, state variable, and kinetic function.
+It is curious that both approaches can reach the same qualitative predictions about the system dynamics, despite the differences in the model assumptions, state variable, and kinetic function.